Harvard-IACS/2021-CS109A/content/pages/syllabus_2021.md

 <strong>If you decide to send a regrade request</strong>, send an email to the Helpline with subject line "Regrade HW1: Grader=johnsmith" &nbsp;replacing 'HW1' with the current assignment and 'johnsmith' with the name of the grader within  </span><strong>48 hours of the grade release</strong>.

-#### Zoom Expectations:
-Despite being remote and distributed, we want everyone to participate and engage with fellow classmates and staff.
-To this end, we **request for everyone to leave his/her/their video on during class.** We fully understand that some may be uncomfortable or unable to do so, for various personal reasons.
-We respect your decision and empathize for any situation that may arise.
-Nonetheless, if possible, we strongly ask for you to please leave your video on.

-Many are getting accustomed to Zoom for the first time.
-While it is understandable to have some glitches, mistakes, and faux pas, some mistakes can be largely disruptive to such a large audience like that of our class.
-Please familiarize yourself to Zoom before the semester begins.
-In particular, please:

-* keep your video on (see above)
-* keep your mic muted by default, until you speak
-* be mindful of overtly distracting actions that your video may cause (this isn't a large issue, but it's akin to students' laptops distracting those who sit nearby)
-* be mindful of your mic settings after returning to the main room from a break-out room, as it tends to un-mute each person's mic.

 #### Communication from Staff to Students

 Class announcements will be through **Ed**.
 All homework and will be posted and submitted through **Canvas**.
 Quizzes are completed on **Ed** as well as all feedback forms.